Form 10-K Definition

 - Form 10-K is also used for valuation purposes and also for financial projections of the company

 Form 10-K has the following disadvantages: –

 - Because of the requirement and the filing criteria, Form 10-K tend to be very long and complicated in nature, but investors need to understand that this is the most comprehensive public document which is available in the public domain

-- Public information also has disadvantage and the threat of takeover from the public shareholder as the company disclose the public shareholding of every director also the compensation of the senior executive director is also disclosed
+- Public information also has a disadvantage and the threat of takeover from the public shareholder as the company disclose the public shareholding of every director also the compensation of the senior executive director is also disclosed

 - The form 10-K needs to be filled on a quarterly basis and has their own compliance and cost to be filled and the form is usually unaudited, so it does not prove to be a good source of investment decision

-Typically, a company needs to file both annual report and the Form 10-K in a single pager document with the annual report starting from the overview of the company’s financial statements.
+Typically, a company needs to file both annual reports and Form 10-K in a single pager document with the annual report starting from the overview of the company’s financial statements.
 A good analyst should read and analyze both the document in-depth and make his investment decisions in the light of the same.
-An analyst should carefully analyze the risk factors which is both within and outside the business environment in order to understand the business correctly.
+An analyst should carefully analyze the risk factors which are both within and outside the business environment in order to understand the business correctly.

-This has been a Guide to Form 10-K and its definition.
+This has been a Guide to Form 10-K Edgar Filing and its definition.
 Here we the top 5 company information to look for in Form 10-K (business, risk, financials, audit opinion, MD&A) along with examples, benefits, and disadvantages.
 You may learn more about Investment banking from the following articles –